vocdoni/docs/src/architecture/services/gateway.md

 ### Get Envelope Status

-Check the status of an already submited [Vote Envelope](/architecture/smart-contracts/process?id=vote-envelope).
+Check the status of an already submitted [Vote Envelope](/architecture/smart-contracts/process?id=vote-envelope).
 The envelope is identified by the voter's nullifier.

 ```json
 {